jxsl13/backupfs/README.md

 then you will have a much easier time!

+## VolumeFs

+`VolumeFs` is a filesystem abstraction layer that hides Windows volumes from file system operations.
+It allows to define a volume of operation like `c:` or `C:` which is then the only volume that can be accessed.
+This abstraction layer allows to operate on filesystems with operating system independent paths.

 ## PrefixFs

-This package provides two filesystem abstractions which both implement the spf13/afero.Fs interface as well as the optional interfaces.
-Firstly, a struct called `PrefixFs`.
-As the name already suggests, PrefixFS forces a filesystem to have a specific prefix.
+`PrefixFs` forces a filesystem to have a specific prefix.
 Any attempt to escape the prefix path by directory traversal is prevented, forcing the application to stay within the designated prefix directory.
+This prefix makes the directory basically the application's root directory.

 ## BackupFs

-The second and more important part of this library is `BackupFs`.
+The most important part of this library is `BackupFs`.
 It is a filesystem abstraction that consists of two parts.
 A base filesystem and a backup filesystem.
 Any attempt to modify a file, directory or symlink in the base filesystem leads to the file being backed up to the backup filesystem.